bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/checks.md

 ## CHECKS

 `CHECKS` is an optional text file that allows you to precisely modify Dash Enterprise's app health diagnostic checks.
+It must be place in your app's root directory.

 > `CHECKS` is only available on Dash Enterprise Single Server.
 Similar functionality
 > for Dash Enterprise Kubernetes is available via the `app.json` file.

-By default, Dash Enterprise will wait 10 seconds after starting each container before assuming it is up and proceeding with the deployment.
+By default, Dash Enterprise will wait 10 seconds after starting each container before assuming it is healthy and continuing with the deployment.
 Once this happens for all of the containers associated with the deployed Dash app, web traffic will then be directed to the new containers.
 Dash Enterprise will then wait an additional 60 seconds to give time for old containers with longer running connections